The Eagle Eye Installations were installed in the Pleiades to monitor Thargoid Activity.

 Eagle Eye Installations

 The installations have an Unregistered Communications Beacon (UCB).
 These transmit once per hour (Eagle Eye One transmits on the hour, Eagle Eye Two transmits at ten past, Eagle Eye Three at twenty past etc).
 Transmissions normally change early Thursday.
 The transmissions use the key INVADERS (early weeks used THARGOIDS) and phonetic letters (decoder).
-They point to several systems with known Thargoid Structures (you can look up the exact locations in our datasheet, sometimes there are typos in the system names).
+Since December 3304 the messages contain the names of target systems, often slightly garbled.
+For instance Maia becomes Maiaiaiaiaia, but further decoding is not required.

 These are now on a weekly reports page, as there is now significant historical data.
 Locations were only collected until December 3304.